HlawuR/RegressionForLoadForecasting/README.md

 ## Overview
 The project focuses on regression modeling to predict load shortfall.
 Our team worked on developing and fine-tuning regression models to accurately forecast load shortfall.

-33 Project Structure
+### Project Structure
-data/: Contains datasets used for training and testing. notebooks/: Jupyter notebooks used for exploratory data analysis, model development, and evaluation. utils/: Utility functions and scripts used in data preprocessing, model training, and prediction.
+- data/: Contains datasets used for training and testing.
+- notebooks/: Jupyter notebooks used for exploratory data analysis, model development, and evaluation.
+- utils/: Utility functions and scripts used in data preprocessing, model training, and prediction.
-Requirements
+###Requirements
-Python3
+- Python3
-Libraries: Pandas, NumPy, Scikit-learn, etc. (see requirements.txt for full list) Usage
+- Libraries: Pandas, NumPy, Scikit-learn, etc. (see requirements.txt for full list)
+### Usage
 Clone the repository:

 bash